 Knowing the ins and outs of masking for kids is especially important as the school year starts again and they venture back into the classroom with their peers.
 The latest must have item on the back-to-school list this year is a child friendly mask.

 Now that schools are going back in session, it is important to guarantee your child's safety as well as your families.
-The most important measure is to make sure your children are wearing a certified FFP2 mask such as a Cambridge Mask to stop those sticky grubby fingers, or snotty noses from making their way back home!
+The most important measure is to make sure your children are wearing a protective mask such as a Cambridge Mask to stop those sticky grubby fingers, or snotty noses from making their way back home!

 To guarantee your child's safety, implement the following ideas into your daily routine as much as possible: